asakpke/Learn-PHP-Web-App-Development-using-MySQL/Class 2/README.md

 # How to access XAMPP Server from Another PC
 * Access from LAN IP
+* How to download repo with code https://github.com/asakpke/Learn-PHP-Web-App-Development-using-MySQL

 # Class
 * Our Digital Product